 • Rikers 6-A Early Release Program: Results After One Month of Operations Center for Court Innovation, April, 2020“After one month of operations, only 7 of the 312 released individuals--2.2 percent--have been re-arrested while in the program.
 Of these, 4 were for alleged misdemeanor offenses.”

-• Hundreds are still jailed for technical parole violations in NYC, which means decarceration is happening far too slowly Prison Policy Initiative, April, 2020“As of April 22nd, there were still 293 people held in NYC jails for technical parole violations:”
+• report thumbnail Hundreds are still jailed for technical parole violations in NYC, which means decarceration is happening far too slowly Prison Policy Initiative, April, 2020“As of April 22nd, there were still 293 people held in NYC jails for technical parole violations:”

 • Does distance decrease healthcare options for pregnant, incarcerated people?
 Mapping the distance between abortion providers and prisons Paywall :( Julia Gips, Kevin J. Psoter, and Carolyn Sufrin, April, 2020“We georeferenced 643 abortion clinics, 75 state prisons and 20 federal prisons.
 The farthest minimum distance between a state prison and abortion clinic was 383 miles; the shortest was 2.2 miles.”